José Semedo (footballer, born 1985)

-José Vítor Moreira Semedo (born 11 January 1985) is a Portuguese football executive and former professional player who played as a defensive midfielder.
-He is currently the chief executive officer of Saudi Pro League club Al-Nassr.
+José Vítor Moreira Semedo (born 11 January 1985) is a Portuguese former professional footballer who played as a defensive midfielder.
+He is the chief executive officer of Saudi Pro League club Al-Nassr.

-Semedo spent most of his playing career in England, spending a whole decade with Charlton Athletic and Sheffield Wednesday of the Football League.
+He spent most of his career in England, playing for a whole decade with Charlton Athletic and Sheffield Wednesday of the Football League.

 Club career

 Sporting CP

-A product of Sporting CP's youth system, Semedo was born in Setúbal and made his professional debut with modest Casa Pia AC, in the Lisbon area.
-In the 2005–06 season he served another loan stint, now with C.D.
-Feirense of the Segunda Liga.
+A product of Sporting CP's youth system, Semedo was born in Setúbal and made his professional debut with modest Casa Pia, in the Lisbon area.
+He served another loan stint in the 2005–06 season, now with Feirense of the Segunda Liga.

-Semedo was loaned again for the 2006–07 campaign, moving to Serie A's Cagliari Calcio.
+Semedo was loaned again for the 2006–07 campaign, moving to Serie A's Cagliari.
 He made his competitive debut in the Coppa Italia, but would only appear three times in the league, the first as a late substitute in a 3–1 away loss against AC Milan on 21 April 2007.
-He was sent off in his last match, a 2–1 defeat at Ascoli Calcio 1898, with the Sardinians barely avoiding relegation.
+He was sent off in his last match, a 2–1 defeat at Ascoli, with the Sardinians barely avoiding relegation.